 This means that if a family of four is traveling together and want to bring $30,000 on a plane, they are unable to split the money and fly with $7,500 each in an attempt to avoid declaring that they are traveling with more than $10,000 in cash.

-Can Your Money Be Seized?
+Your Money Can Be Seized

 If traveling with a large amount of money, there’s no doubt that it will trigger the TSA’s curiosity.